 - Sexual Assault on College Campuses in Popular Culture: In the recent past, the issue of sexual assault on college campuses has not only begun to come out of the shadows and be addressed by campus public safety officials and administrators, it has been increasingly highlighted on the main stage of popular culture.
 Sexual assault on campus has become part of a social conversation focusing on the issue and what can be done about it.

-- Opportunity to Host the NCCPS Trauma-Informed Sexual Assault and Adjudication Educational Program: The National Center for Campus Public Safety (NCCPS) is excited to offer our first Trauma-Informed Sexual Assault Investigation and Adjudication Educational Program to be hosted at Hillsborough Community College (HCC) in Tampa, FL on January 23-26 th , 2016.
+- Opportunity to Host the NCCPS Trauma-Informed Sexual Assault and Adjudication Educational Program: The National Center for Campus Public Safety is excited to offer our first Trauma-Informed Sexual Assault Investigation and Adjudication Educational Program to be hosted at Hillsborough Community College (HCC) in Tampa, FL on January 23-26 th , 2016.
 We are currently accepting applications from colleges and universities to host this groundbreaking program.
-We are seeking applications from all regions of the United States and from all sizes and types of institutions of higher education.
-As we expect a large volume of applicants, please submit this editable PDF form by March 1, 2016 to be considered.
+We are seeking applications from all regions of the U.S. and from all sizes and types of institutions of higher education.

 January 13, 2016